 Whether you're a child or an adult, the diagnostic process can be complicated, and so are the emotions and issues that can arise during it.
-Pursuing and receiving a diagnosis of ASC can be very positive for some individuals, even empowering.
+Pursuing and receiving a diagnosis of ASC can be very positive for some individuals, even empowering and life changing.

 It can also not be the right choice for everyone, and that is ok too.
-Our experience has shown us that the reason behind the decision to get a diagnosis is different from person to person.
+Our experience has shown us that the reasons behind the decision to investigate a diagnosis is different from person to person.
 We have tried to outline the various ways and reasons that show how a diagnosis can help support your situation.

 For both children and adults, there is a diagnosis pathway available both through the NHS and privately.
-There are pros and cons for both options, so here we take a look at each option, so you can make up your mind as to what is best for your situation.
+There are pros and cons for both options.
+Here we have broken down each option, in order to help make up your mind as to which pathway is best for your situation.

 As with the referral stage of the children's diagnosis pathway, there is a slight difference in the screening of preschool children and school-aged children.

 A pre-schooler's health visitor can use tools, such as the social and emotional ages and stages questionnaire, alongside the standard form to try and identify any areas of concern.
 Your GP may use an M-CHAT (Modified Checklist for Autism in Toddlers) assessment.
 As these are standardised tests with scores, these offer a good benchmarking tool to highlight if further action is needed.
 These tools, are indicators to support referral on to the community paediatrician but do not give a diagnosis.

 For school-age children, we recommend you make an appointment with the school's Special Educational Needs Coordinator (SENCO) to discuss your concerns.
 They too have referral channels open to them and they may have identified some concerns within the classroom.
 Even if your child is "holding things together" at school, it is still helpful to keep communication open with the school.

 The diagnosis process for children in Northamptonshire is different between the North and the South and is currently under review.
 This section covers the current diagnostic pathway.